Head-Mounting Transmitter (A3040)

 Analog Inputs

 The dynamic range of the inputs is equal to the battery voltage divided by the amplifier gain.
-For the A3040D3 at 10 Hz, the gain is ×100, so the dynamic range is 27 mV.
+For the A3040D3 at 10 Hz, the gain is ×100.
+The nominal output voltage of the CR-series batteries we use with the HMT is 3.0 V. So the dynamic range is 30 mV.
 All inputs are referred to a single reference voltage, VC = 1.8 V. The A3040D3 provides a high-pass filter at its inputs.
 The average value of any of its input is zero.
 The amplifiers use VC = 1.8 V to represent an input of zero.
-With battery voltage 2.7 V, an input of zero will be converted to 1.8 V / 2.7 V × 65535 = 43690 cnt (ADC counts).
+With battery voltage 3.0 V, an input of zero will be converted to 1.8 V / 3.0 V × 65535 = 39321 cnt (ADC counts).
 Count zero corresponds to −18 mV at the input, and count 65535 corresponds to +9 mV.
 The A3040 amplifiers may be configured to provide low-pass cut-off frequencies 40 Hz, 80 Hz, 160 Hz, 320 Hz, and 740 Hz.
 These cut-off frequencies accompany sample rates 128 SPS, 256 SPS, 512 SPS, 1024 SPS, and 2048 SPS respectively.
 The low-pass filter is a three-pole Chebyshev filter with some ripple in the pass-band to allow for a sharper cut-off at the top of the pass band.
 The default high-pass filter is a single-pole RC filter with cut-off at 0.3 Hz.
 We can remove the high-pass filter to provide response down to 0.0 Hz.

 Figure: Spectrum of A3040D3 Input Noise, All Four Channels.
 Vertical 0.41 μV/div.
 Horizontal 10 Hz/div.